sjPlot/Relaunch64/README.md

 #### GUI
 * the goto-popup-list was removed and replaced by a sidebar. this allows "surfing" through the goto-destinations (labels, sections, functions...) etc.
-* find goto-token from sidebar (label, macro, section...) by typing
+* new textfield under goto-sidebar to find goto-token from sidebar (label, macro, section...) by typing
-* filter goto-token-list in sidebar (label, macro, section...)
+* new textfield under goto-sidebar to filter goto-token-list in sidebar when pressing enter-key (label, macro, section...)
 * show/hide goto-sidebar (see menu View)
 * "Compile and run" area was removed.
 Script-selection moved to log-area, assembler-syntax moved to bottom status bar (and is now part of the "source code information status bar")
-* optionally show file extension in tabs
+* optionally show file extension in tabs (see preferences)
-* optionally hide "Select script" field (below logs). when selecting a new script, a hidden selection box is shown and hidden again after selecting a script.
+* optionally hide "Select script" field (below logs). when selecting a new script, the selection box is shown (when hidden) and hidden again after selecting a script (see preferences)
-* change colors/appearance of logs
+* changed colors/appearance of logs
-* tabs of open files may be shown in one row (scrollable)
+* tabs of open files may be shown in one row (scrollable, see preferences)
+* by default, a monospaced font is used on all systems (Windows, OS X and Linux)

 #### various
 * added quick-access to compiler-help (type "ch" into text field on bottom left)